 By purchasing errors and omissions insurance, you are demonstrating to your clients that you take responsibility for your actions and have the proper protection to prevent major losses that could otherwise negatively impact your business.
 Costly lawsuits can often lead to bankruptcy for a business but errors and omissions insurance works to prevent major financial losses.

-Speak To An Experienced Business Insurance Agency
+Speak To An Experienced Business Insurance Brokerage

 If you provide any type of professional advice or services to clients, then you need errors and omissions insurance.
 For more information about E&O insurance or to acquire a policy for your business, reach out to the experienced business insurance brokers at Pro Insurance Group by calling 833.619.0770 or by requesting a quote online.